JeffHing/command-queue/README.md

 ## Features

-* Flexible combinations of synchronous and asynchronous execution.
+* Flexible combinations of synchronous and asynchronous command execution.
-* Fully customize how a command is executed.
+* Full customization of the function used to execute each command.

 ## Installation